Administrative Assistant Resume Examples

 Administrative Assistant Resume FAQ

-What should be included in an administrative assistant resume?
+What should I include in my administrative assistant resume?

 In your administrative assistant resume, include a professional summary, work history with relevant achievements, key skills, education and certifications.
 Use bullet points for easy readability and tailor your resume to match the job requirements.
 Highlight your organizational, communication, and computer skills and any relevant administrative experience.